Open House Coakley & Theaker logo

 Under stamp duty rules that took effect in 2014 you pay different rates for different proportions of the property price.
 This will mean that the following additional property stamp duty rates will apply on each portion of the purchase price on buy-to-let and second homes.

-NEW - Following the government's autumn mini-budget on 23rd September 2022, the stamp duty thresholds have changed, with immediate effect.
+NEW - Following the government's announcement, some stamp duty thresholds have changed, with effect from 1st April 2025.
 The new stamp duty rates are:

 What stamp duty will I pay?